PulseRain/Reindeer/README.md

   6. Run the simulation for compliance test: **make test_all**

 As mentioned early, the Reindeer soft CPU uses an OCD to load code/data.
 And for the [verilator]( https://www.veripool.org/wiki/verilator) simulation, a C++ testbench will replace the OCD.
 And the testbench will invoke the toolchain (riscv32-zephyr-elf-) to extract code/data from sections of .elf file.
 The testbench will mimic the OCD bus to load the code/data into CPU's memory.
-Afterwards, the start-address of the .elf file (_start symbol) will be passed onto the CPU, and turn the CPU into active state.
+Afterwards, the start-address of the .elf file ("_start" or "__start" symbol) will be passed onto the CPU, and turn the CPU into active state.

 To form a foundation for verification, it is mandatory to pass [55 test cases]( https://github.com/riscv/riscv-compliance/tree/master/riscv-test-suite/rv32i) for RV32I instruction set.
 For compliance test, the test bench will automatically extract the address for begin_signature and end_signature symbol.
 The compliance test will utilize the hold-and-load feature of the PulseRain Reindeer soft CPU, and do the following: